pybop-team/PyBOP/joss/paper.md

 # Statement of need

-`PyBOP` is designed to provide a user-friendly, object-oriented interface for the optimisation of battery models implemented in existing battery modelling software, e.g. `PyBaMM` [@Sulzer:2021].
+`PyBOP` is designed to provide a user-friendly, object-oriented interface for the optimisation of battery models which have been implemented in existing battery modelling software, e.g. `PyBaMM` [@Sulzer:2021].
 This software package is intended to serve a broad audience of students and researchers in both academia and the battery industry. `PyBOP` prioritises clear and informative diagnostics for both new and experienced users, while also leveraging advanced optimisation algorithms provided by `SciPy`